 Lori

 Robin, thanks for pointing that out about the beans.
-Missed details like that are the sort of thing that keeps me awake at night! 🙂 I corrected the ingredient list to note that the beans should be drained.
+Missing details like that is the kind of thing that keeps me up at night! 🙂 I corrected the ingredient list to note that the beans should be drained.
 The ingredient photo in the post shows the drained beans in a bowl, but I somehow forgot to mention it.

 We don't find the chili to be thin at all - the pictures show it exactly as written.
 If you reduce the water, sounds like you'll definitely prefer it with less chili powder.
 Thanks for sharing your feedback.